CloudEngineHub/LIBERO-plus/README.md

 pip install -r extra_requirements.txt
 ```

 Please download our assets from [LIBERO-plus](https://huggingface.co/datasets/Sylvest/LIBERO-plus/tree/main), including hundreds of new objects, textures, and other required assets.
 Please unzip the `assets.zip` file to `/LIBERO-plus/libero/libero` path.
+You can also find the training dataset mentioned in our paper and the OpenVLA-OFT weights after mix-SFT on this dataset at the above link.

 The extracted directory structure should look like:

 ```text